wp-plugins/javibola-custom-theme/readme.txt

 Es muy indicado para trabajar con un tema nuevo y que los usuarios normales no vean las modificaciones que se están realizando.

-== Installation ==

-This section describes how to install the plugin and get it working.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Define the custom theme in settings tab.